DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Related Work

 \subsection{Hierarchical Exploration of Data}

-Our work supports hierarchical exploration of datasets by extracting hierarchical structures using clustering algorithms, so we provide a brief background about these algorithms here~\cite{murtagh1983survey}.
-Unlike the $k$-means clustering algorithm which partitions data points into a fixed number of groups based on distances among data points, hierarchical clustering algorithms iteratively divide data space into smaller space (i.e., divisive) or merge from smaller groups into larger groups (i.e., agglomerative).
-We use agglomerative algorithms to form a hierarchy (called a \textit{dendrogram}), since divisive does not produce high-quality results for high-dimensional data and is computationally expensive for large data.
+To begin our review of hierarchical exploration, we provide a brief background about clustering algorithms~\cite{murtagh1983survey}.
+Unlike the $k$-means algorithm which partitions data points into a fixed number of groups, the hierarchical clustering algorithms iteratively divide data space into smaller space (i.e., divisive) or merge from smaller groups into larger groups (i.e., agglomerative).
+We use the latter to form a hierarchy (called a \textit{dendrogram}), since divisive does not produce high-quality results for high-dimensional data and is computationally expensive for large data.
 The agglomerative ones align more closely with useful characteristics of t-SNE: focusing on similar pairs to find cluster structures.

 Existing work on visualizing dendrograms include Hierarchical Clustering Explorer (HCE) ~\cite{seo2002interactively}, Stacked Trees which interactively merge parts of the dendrogram~\cite{bisson2012improving}, and Yang et al. for steering and revising the dendrograms~\cite{yang2020interactive}.
-All these used node-link diagrams to display dendrograms; however, this cannot easily be applied for image datasets, because the dendrograms require all instances to be positioned along a single line, which means the size of images would become very small if we want to display images in place of the dendrogram tree.
-A space-filling technique like treemaps can resolve this challenge.
+All these used node-link diagrams to display dendrograms; however, they are less desirable for image datasets, because the dendrograms require all instances to be positioned along a single line, which means the size of images would become very small if we want to display images in place of the leaves of the dendrogram tree.
+A space-filling technique like treemaps can resolve this issue.